abderhasan/GANMole/README.md

 # GANMole
-This code uses a Generative Adversarial Network (GAN) to generate melanoma images
+This code uses a Generative Adversarial Network (GAN) to generate melanoma images.

 To run the code: